melvic-ybanez/chi/README.md

 For Java though, you need to use boxed types.

 #### Supported Languages
-As mentioned above, Chi supports Java, Haskell, Python and Scala.
+As mentioned above, Chi supports Scala, Java, Haskell, Python and Typescript.
 You only need to input the signature and Chi will automatically detect the language used (though it will prioritize Scala syntax)